Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems: Methods

 Many problems may require non-zero couplers $Q_{ij}$ or $J_{ij}$ between different qubits $i$ and $j$ that do not physically exist on the QPUs.
 For instance, the 40 qubit problem sketched in Fig.~\ref{fig:visualization}(b) has almost all-to-all connectivity.
 In this case, solving the problem on a QPU requires the concept of \emph{embedding} the problem on a QPU.

 Conventionally, the qubits that physically exist on a QPU are called \emph{physical} qubits.
 On a \TWOOOQ QPU, the 2000+ physical qubits are connected in a \emph{Chimera} topology \cite{Bunyk2014DWave}.
 This means that each physical qubit is connected to 6 other physical qubits on average.
 On an \Advantage QPU, the Chimera topology has been upgraded to the \emph{Pegasus} topology \cite{dwave2020Advantage}.
 This means that nearly all of the 5000+ physical qubits are connected to 15 other physical qubits, increasing the connectivity by a factor of $2.5$.
-Note that the Pegasus topology is an extension of the Chimera topology, so that a Chimera graph can be natively embedded in a Pegasus graph (see also \cite{calaza2021gardenoptimization}).

-To increase the effective connectivity between qubits, several physical qubits can be combined into a \emph{logical} qubit.
+When problems require a larger connectivity than provided by the QPU, the effective connectivity between the qubits can be increased by combining several physical qubits into a \emph{logical} qubit.
 The QUBO and Ising models in Eqs.~(\ref{eq:QUBO}) and (\ref{eq:Ising}) are typically formulated in terms of such logical qubits, and not the underlying physical qubits.
 The physical qubits that form a logical qubit are called a \emph{chain}.
 To ensure that physical qubits within a chain function as a single logical qubit, the couplers $J_{ij}$ between them are set to a reasonably large, negative value called $\texttt{chain\_strength}$.
 If a chain between two qubits \emph{breaks} (i.e., if the product of the Ising variables is $s_is_j = -1$), a penalty of $2\times\texttt{chain\_strength}$ is added to the energy.

 We define the $\texttt{chain\_strength}$ in terms of the \emph{relative chain strength} $\mathrm{RCS\in[0,1]}$ according to

 where $\texttt{max\_strength}=\max\left(\left\{\left|h_i\right|\right\}\cup\left\{\left|J_{ij}\right|\right\}\right)$ is the maximum absolute value of all $h_i$ and $J_{ij}$.
 For instance, for the problem sketched in Fig.~\ref{fig:visualization}, \texttt{max\_strength} would be $119.5$.